ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 ## ALTO Client: Update Overloading or Instability

 The availability of continuous updates, when the client indicates receiving server push, can also cause overload for an ALTO client, in particular, an ALTO client with limited processing capabilities.
 The current design does not include any flow control mechanisms for the client to reduce the update rates from the server.
+For example, TCP, HTTP/2, and QUIC provide stream and connection flow control data limits, and PUSH stream limits, which might help prevent the client from being overloaded.
 Under overloading, the client MAY choose to remove the information resources with high update rates.

 Also, under overloading, the client may no longer be able to detect whether information is still fresh or has become stale.
 In such a